Do you have a Freelancer.com account?

 If you are independent or you use sites like iWriter and Fiverr, chances are you are getting paid via PayPal.
 You then use a lot of cash trying to convert that PayPal cash to Kenya Shillings.

-Therefore, if you don’t already have a Payoneer card, sign up through this link and you’ll receive $25 for free once your cumulative load reaches $100.
-Note that there is an activation fee of $30 when you receive your Freelancer card or any other Payoneer card, therefore signing up through my link above will help you save on that fee.
+Therefore, if you don’t already have a Payoneer account, sign up through this link and you’ll receive $25 for free once your cumulative load reaches $100.

 Skrill also works well with Kenyan banks; therefore you can send cash directly from your Skrill account to your Kenyan bank.
 Click here to sign up to Skrill.